ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 And he's starting to *assume.*

 All Dain can think of suddenly are the faces Violet made each time he tried, and failed, at doing what he thought was right for her.
-What he thought _she_ wanted from him—
+What he thought *she*F wanted from him—

 But Sloane doesn’t argue.
 Just leaves—quiet, and unreadable.

 He sinks into his bed after a few moments, and it's still warm where she’d been and his sheets are poisoned with her lulling scent.

-Eventually hours pass but sleep doesn’t come, he can _feel_ Cath about to slander him when the Red finally stirs, but Dain beats the him to it:
+Eventually hours pass but sleep doesn’t come, he can *feel* Cath about to slander him when the Red finally stirs, but Dain beats the him to it:

-_"Don't."_
+*"Don't."*

-_"You could use the advice,"_ Cath mutters.
+*"You could use the advice,"* Cath mutters.

 Dain huffs a breath, half-laugh, half-exhale.
 Romantic advice from his emotional support apex predator.
 He doesn’t bother trying to sleep again.
 The bed feels wrong now, too big, and too empty, and too warm on one side.

 Instead, he lies there and thinks about Sloane, and about the way she always shows up without asking.
 About how he never tells her not to.

-_"Ask her why,"_ Cath suggests, deadpan and aggressive, _"At this point we are both plagued with thoughts of her."_
+*"Ask her why,"* Cath suggests, deadpan and aggressive, *"At this point we are both plagued with thoughts of her."*

-Dain groans and buries his face in the pillow. _"You could just... not?"_
+Dain groans and buries his face in the pillow. *"You could just... not?"*

-Indignation crackles through the wasteland their bond embodies like ice. _"As you could also just not."_
+Indignation crackles through the wasteland their bond embodies like ice. *"As you could also just not."*